-The role of an independent visitor for children and young people in care was introduced as a statutory requirement for local authorities to provide in the Children Act 1989.
-The act states that a local authority has to appoint an independent visitor for any child they're looking after, if they feel it would be in the child’s best interests.
+The role of an independent visitor for children and young people in care was introduced as a statutory requirement.
+Local authorities provide this in line with in the Children Act 1989.
+The act states that a local authority has to appoint an independent visitor for any child they're looking after.
+This is if they feel it would be in the child’s best interests.

-We're looking to recruit new enthusiastic and committed volunteers who are looking for a long term voluntary opportunity to become a trusted adult and role model for looked after young people.
-Volunteering with us is a flexible, exciting and rewarding opportunity that fits around your lifestyle and other commitments where you'll make a positive difference to the life of a vulnerable young person, contributing to their development and confidence.
+We're looking to recruit new committed volunteers.
+People who are looking for a long term voluntary role may be interested.
+It involves becoming a trusted adult and role model for looked after young people.
+Volunteering with us is a flexible, exciting and rewarding role.
+It can fit around your lifestyle and other commitments.
+You'll make a positive difference to the life of a vulnerable young person.
+Helping to contribute to their development and confidence.

-Independent visitors are hugely valued by the young people as they're often the only person involved in their lives that are not paid to be there.
+Independent visitors are hugely valued by the young people.
+They're often the only person involved in their lives that are not paid to be there.

 What does an independent visitor do?

-As an independent visitor, after being matched with a child or young person, you'll visit them on a regular basis with the aim of establishing a consistent, positive adult-child relationship.
-This one to one relationship can involve anything from football in the park to seeing the latest films or new things that the young person wants to do.
+As an independent visitor, after being matched with a child or young person, you'll visit them on a regular basis with the aim of giving a consistent, positive adult child relationship.
+This one to one relationship can involve anything from football in the park to seeing the latest films.
+Or maybe new things that the young person wants to do.

 The role involves:

-- Establishing a long-term, consistent and supportive relationship with a child or young person (between eight and 25 years old) looked after by us.
-Helping to motivate them, develop their social skills, make sure they feel valued and encourage them to reach their full potential.
+- Starting a long term, consistent and supportive relationship.
+This will be with a child or young person (8 to 25 years) looked after by us.
+Helping to motivate them, develop their social skills.
+Making sure they feel valued and encourage them to reach their full potential.

 - To meet regularly with the child or young person on a monthly basis offering friendship, support and advice.
-Visiting them and taking part in positive activities and outings that are led by the young person, dependent on their interests.
+Visiting them and taking part in positive activities and outings.
+These are led by the young person, dependent on their interests.

-- To work in partnership with us while maintaining the independence necessary to this role, promoting the child or young person’s social and emotional development.
+- To work in partnership with us while maintaining the working alone necessary to this role.
+Promoting the child or young person’s social and emotional development.

-- Willingness to undertake any training relevant to the role and a commitment to safeguard and protect children and young people at all time.
+- Willingness to undertake any training relevant to the role.
+A commitment to safeguard and protect children and young people at all time.

 - Contribute to the child or young person’s Looked After Child review if requested.